k88hudson/react-formation/examples/pages/validations/docs.md

 ### Validations

-The simplest way to create a custom validation is to pass a function to the `type` property instead of a `Validator` object.
+The simplest way to create a custom validation is to pass a function to the `validations` property instead of a `Validator` object.

 Make sure the function returns `false` if the input is valid, or else an error string if it is invalid.